elastic/geneve/tests/reports/documents_from_rules-8.9.md

 * High Mean of RDP Session Duration
 * High Variance in RDP Session Duration
 * Network Traffic to Rare Destination Country
+* Potential DGA Activity
+* Potential Data Exfiltration Activity to an Unusual Destination Port
+* Potential Data Exfiltration Activity to an Unusual IP Address
+* Potential Data Exfiltration Activity to an Unusual ISO Code
+* Potential Data Exfiltration Activity to an Unusual Region
 * Rare AWS Error Code
 * Rare User Logon
 * Spike in AWS Error Messages
+* Spike in Bytes Sent to an External Device
+* Spike in Bytes Sent to an External Device via Airdrop
 * Spike in Failed Logon Events
 * Spike in Firewall Denies
 * Spike in Logon Events